scriptituk/tv-test-card-maker/README-beta.md

 TCM [size](#size) is detailed above; that defines the Storage Aspect Ratio (SAR) in pixels or points.

-Changing the aspect ratio `TCr` expands or contracts the width accordingly and the drawing algorithms compensate without distorting element shapes.
+Changing the aspect ratio `TCr` expands or contracts the width accordingly and the drawing algorithms compensate _without distorting element shapes_.
 Element positions should therefore be anchored relative to centrelines or edges or other elements.

 Widescreen aspects, being digital, retain 625-line [time-base](#user-content-time-based-scaling) scaling for frequency gratings, needle pulse widths and corner stripes,